kottans/mock-repo/README.md

 # Wussup guys!
 I'm Ivan.
 I wanna learn a lot of useful and interesting information from these courses.
 Good luck everyone!
+This is [link](https://github.com/barinio/kottans-frontend.git) to my repo.

 # Hello Kottans!